keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 * Manually edit all
   [KeptnApp](../yaml-crd-ref/app.md) resources
-  to specify the `KeptnEvaluationDefinition` to be run pre- and post-deployment for the `KeptnApp` itself.
+  to specify the `KeptnEvaluationDefinition` to be run pre- and post-deployment evaluations for the `KeptnApp` itself.

 See
 [Pre- and post-deployment checks](../implementing/integrate/#pre--and-post-deployment-checks)